 The supervisor is the one person who can take immediate, direct action to make sure that his or her work area is safe and healthful for all employees.
 Russell DeReamer, author of Modern Safety Practices, considers the supervisor the only person who can control employees, machines, and working conditions on a daily, full-time basis.

-This course introduces you to key elements of that help the supervisor demonstrate "5-STARS" supervision and leadership within the safety and health function.
+This course introduces you to key elements that help the supervisor demonstrate the "5-STARS" of supervision and leadership within the safety and health function.
 The key 5-STARS of safety supervision and leadership are:

 Supervision - overseeing work activities to make sure employees are safe.

 Accountability - insisting everyone complies with company safety policies and rules.

 Resources - providing physical resources (tools, equipment, materials, etc.) so employees can work safely.

 Support - creating a supportive psychosocial work environment (schedules, workloads, recognition, etc.) so employee do not work under undue stress.